robtweed/qewd-jsdb/README.md

 This is a simple QEWD WebSocket application that will display, in real-time, any changes made by the explorer applications or during REPL-based exploration of QEWD-JSdb.

-# The REPL-based Explorer

-I'd recommend that you start by exploring QEWD-JSdb using the Node.js REPL.
-You can use the viewer application (see above) to see, in real-time, the effect on the database of your QEWD-JSdb interactions.
-See [here for detailed instructions](./REPL.md) on using this REPL explorer mode.
-It really is the best way to begin to understand QEWD-JSdb.

 # The Explorer Applications